Unique Characterisability and Learnability of Temporal Queries Mediated by an Ontology: Atemporal Ontologies and Queries

-The most general query language over the object domain we consider in this paper consists of \emph{conjunctive queries} (CQs) $\q(x)$ over the given signature $\sigma$ with a single \emph{answer variable} $x$.
-We usually think of $\q(x)$ as the set of its atoms and denote by $\var(\q)$ the set of individual variables in $\q$.
-We say that $\q(x)$ is \emph{satisfiable} \wrt an ontology $\mathcal{O}$ if the set $\mathcal{O} \cup \{\q(x)\}$ has a model.
-The set of predicate symbols in $\q$ is denoted by $\sig(\q)$.
-The restriction of $\q(x)$ to a set $V$ of variables is the CQ that is obtained from $\q(x)$ by omitting the atoms with a variable not in $V$.
+The most general query language over the object domain we consider consists of \emph{conjunctive queries} (CQs, for short) $\q(x)$ with a single \emph{answer variable} $x$.
+We often think of $\q(x)$ as the set of its atoms and denote by $\var(\q)$ and $\sig(\q)$ the sets of its individual variables and predicates symbols, respectively.
+We say that $\q(x)$ is \emph{satisfiable} \wrt an ontology $\mathcal{O}$ if $\mathcal{O} \cup \{\q(x)\}$ has a model.

 Given a CQ $\q(x)$, an ontology $\mathcal{O}$, and a data instance $\A$, we say that $a\in \ind(\A)$ is a (\emph{certain}) \emph{answer to $\q$ over $\A$ \wrt $\mathcal{O}$} and write $\mathcal{O},\A\models \q(a)$ if $\I\models \q(a)$ for all models $\I$ of $\mathcal{O}$ and $\A$.
-Recall that $\emptyset,\A\models \q(a)$ iff there is function $h \colon \var(\q) \to \A$ such that $h(x) = a$, $A(y) \in \q$ implies $A(h(y)) \in \A$, and $P(y,z) \in \q$ implies $P(h(y),h(z)) \in \A$.
+Recall that $\emptyset,\A\models \q(a)$ iff there is function $h \colon \var(\q) \to \ind(\A)$ such that $h(x) = a$, $A(y) \in \q$ implies $A(h(y)) \in \A$, and $P(y,z) \in \q$ implies $P(h(y),h(z)) \in \A$.
 Such a function $h$ is called a \emph{homomorphism} from $\q$ to $\A$, written $h \colon \q \to \A$; $h$ is \emph{surjective} if $h(\var(\q)) = \ind(\A)$.